TangoPJ/SPA/README.md

-# This is an SPA implementation using pure JavaScript (VanillaJS)
+# This is an SPA implementation using pure JavaScript